-Shicheng Guo1,3, Dinh Diep1,3, Nongluk Plongthongkum1, Ho-Lim Fung1, Kang Zhang2 & Kun Zhang1,2
+Shicheng Guo1,5, Dinh Diep1,5, Nongluk Plongthongkum1, Ho-Lim Fung1, Kang Zhang2,3,4 & Kun Zhang1,2

 1Department of Bioengineering, University of California at San Diego, La Jolla, California, USA.
-2Institute for Genomic Medicine, University of California at San Diego, La Jolla, California, USA.
-3These authors contributed equally to this work.
+2Institute for Genomic Medicine and 3Shiley Eye Institute, University of California at San Diego, La Jolla, California, USA.
+4Veterans Administration Healthcare System, San Diego, California, USA, 5These authors contributed equally to this work.
 Correspondence should be addressed to Kun Zhang (kzhang@bioeng.ucsd.edu).

 Received 21 September 2016; accepted 9 February 2017; published online XX Month 2017; doi:10.1038/ng.3805

 Adjacent CpG sites in mammalian genomes can be co-methylated owing to the processivity of methyltransferases or demethylases, yet discordant methylation patterns have also been observed, which are related to stochastic or uncoordinated molecular processes [AU: Edited for clarity.
 Correct – as originally meant?].
 We focused on a systematic search and investigation of regions in the full human genome that show highly coordinated methylation.
-We defined 147,888 blocks of tightly coupled CpG sites, called methylation haplotype blocks, after analyzing 61 whole-genome bisulfite sequencing data sets and validating 101 reduced-representation bisulfite sequencing data sets and 637 methylation array data sets.
+We defined 147,888 blocks of tightly coupled CpG sites, called methylation haplotype blocks, after analyzing 61 whole-genome bisulfite sequencing data sets and validating with 101 reduced-representation bisulfite sequencing data sets and 637 methylation array data sets.
 Using a metric called methylation haplotype load, we performed tissue-specific methylation analysis at the block level.
 Subsets of informative blocks were further identified for deconvolution of heterogeneous samples.
-Finally, using methylation haplotypes we demonstrated quantitative estimation of tumor load and tissue-of-origin mapping in the circulating cell-free DNA of 59 patients with cancer.
+Finally, using methylation haplotypes we demonstrated quantitative estimation of tumor load and tissue-of-origin mapping in the circulating cell-free DNA of 59 patients with lung or colorectal cancer.
 [AU: Edited for clarity.
 Ok?]

 [AU: Refs. were renumbered starting at 26; please check.]

-Mammalian CpG methylation is a relatively stable epigenetic modification, which can be transmitted across cell division1 through the DNA methyltransferase DNMT1 and dynamically either established or removed by the DNMT3A, DNMT3B and TET [AU: Please functionally define TET.] proteins.
+Mammalian CpG methylation is a relatively stable epigenetic modification, which can be transmitted across cell division1 through the DNA methyltransferase DNMT1 and dynamically either established or removed by the DNMT3A, DNMT3B and ten-eleven translocation proteins (TETs) [AU: Please functionally define TET.].
 Due to the locally coordinated activities of these enzymes, adjacent CpG sites on the same DNA molecules can share similar methylation status, although discordant CpG methylation has been observed, particularly in cancer2.
 The theoretical framework of linkage disequilibrium3, which was developed to model the co-segregation of adjacent genetic variants on human chromosomes in human populations, can be applied to the analysis of CpG co-methylation in cell populations.
 A number of studies related to the concepts of methylation haplotypes4, epi-alleles5 or epi-haplotypes6 have been reported, although at small numbers of genomic regions or limited numbers of cell and tissue types.
 Recent data production efforts, especially by large consortia7, have produced a large number of whole-genome, base-resolution bisulfite sequencing data sets for many tissue and cell types.
 These public data sets, in combination with additional whole-genome bisulfite sequencing (WGBS) data generated in this study, allowed us to perform full-genome characterization of locally coupled CpG methylation across the largest set of human tissue types available to date and to annotate these blocks of co-methylated CpGs as a distinct set of genomic features.